Sherdley Park in Sutton, St Helens

 Captain Michael Hughes (III) and his wife Edith added 100 acres to Sherdley Park around the turn of the 20th century.
 Almost 10,000 trees were planted and the small lake enlarged.
 During 1910-40 the park gardens were celebrated in the region under the stewardship of head gardener Thomas Holland, who worked there for 45 years.
 He turned the gardens and greenhouses into a profitable concern with fruit, vegetables and flowers sold at local markets and Sherdley exhibits won numerous prizes at horticultural shows.

 However, the Sherdley estate began to break up in the 1930s and Colonel Michael Hughes died in 1938.
 His nephew Michael Hughes-Young - who became Lord St.Helens in 1964 - inherited Sherdley Park and sold it to St.Helens Corporation on June 27th 1949 for £18,700.
 At the time of the sale, local newspapers reported that the council intended to develop the estate along the lines of a cultural centre for sport and recreation, stating that "every effort will be made to retain the beauty of the parkland".
-The surrounding wall, which had been known locally as 'Long Wall', was demolished and during the early 1950s, the park was opened for the enjoyment of the citizens of Sutton and St.Helens.
+The surrounding sandstone wall, which had been known locally as 'Long Wall', was demolished and during the early 1950s, the park was opened for the enjoyment of the citizens of Sutton and St.Helens.

 In 1953 the formal gardens were opened to the public and later extended to include a rhododendron wall.
 It has been said that Sherdley was the first park in England outside of London to grow the famous Kew Gardens rhododendrons.
 Athletics events, which had taken place occasionally under the Hughes's stewardship, were encouraged and the Lancashire Cross-Country championships were held in Sherdley Park in 1961, 1963 and again in 1969.

-From 1968 the park became the home of the annual three day St.Helens Show, renowned as the largest free show in Europe, which in 2007 was briefly reinvented as the two day St.Helens Festival.
-During the winter of 1968, work began on creating a 9-hole municipal golf course was opened in Sherdley Park (replacing a longstanding miniature course) and a driving range was added later.
+From 1968 the park became the home of the annual three day St.Helens Show, renowned as the largest free show in Europe, which in 2007 was briefly reinvented as the two-day St.Helens Festival.
+During the winter of 1968, work began on creating a 9-hole municipal golf course was opened in Sherdley Park (replacing a longstanding pitch and putt course) and a driving range was also added.